MD-Studio/cerise/docs/source/specialising.rst

 Of course, you can put anything in here, including say compiled binaries for the machine you're specialising for.
+A bit of experience: it seems to happen fairly often that you end up writing a shell script which is called from a step, and those shell scripts can have many parameters.
+If it's more than 9, make sure to use ${10} rather than $10, because the latter will take the first argument and append a 0.

 When uploading, Cerise will copy permissions along, so that executable files will remain executable and private files will remain private.
 Unfortunately, there is a permission issue with Docker: when copying your API into the Docker image, Docker will strip all permissions.
 In the Dockerfile for the example, we manually make `add_heading.sh` executable again, but for more complex sets of files this gets tedious to make and maintain.
 In that case, it's probably better to create an archive from the `api/` dir, and use the `ADD` command in the Dockerfile to extract it into the container.

 .. literalinclude:: ../examples/specialisation/Dockerfile
   :caption: ``docs/examples/specialisation/Dockerfile``